DTel-HQ/dtel/Donate.md

 ## Credit/Debit card
 You can buy credits [here](http://mtl0131.bigcartel.com).

 **WARNING:** We price everything in Canadian Dollars.
-There is a high chance that your prepaid card won't work (Unless your card is issued in Canada).
+Contact your card company first if you're using a foreign prepaid card.

 **Note:** The "shipping" cost is the [Stripe processing fee](https://stripe.com/ca/pricing).